Nursery “Flowers” 🌻

 Private academic school program | PM nap

-Our Nursery program is designed for children who are fully bathroom trained.
-The focus of the Nursery program is to provide academic learning, provide support of developing emotional and social skills, practice independence, lengthen focus and attention span, and improve communication and verbal skills.
+The focus of the Nursery program is to provide academic learning, support of developing emotional and social skills, practice of independence, opportunities to lengthen focus and attention span, and foster communication and verbal skills.
 In our Nursery program, we combine experimentation and exploration to build higher level thinking, language, math, social, and physical motor skills with fun and challenging activities.
 This program strives to provide a creative learning environment for children to develop skills at their own pace and enhance their own personality.
 Our highly qualified, certified, and experienced teachers prepare and implement an academic-rich program that utilizes hands-on approaches and educational tools that foster positive learning and growth.
 It is our utmost goal to communicate with parents on a regular basis, so we provide a daily email to parents including snacks and activities.
 A strong appreciation for nature is developed during fun, educational walks around campus, and visits with our farm animals.
 Weekly specials in the Nursery program include Music and Movement, Art, Science, Farm Education, and Physical Education.

 Language—Recites and recognizes alphabet, produces letter sounds, prints first name, uses sentences, recognizing basic colors, illustrates and explains, rhyming, opposites, and position-oriented words, asking questions for information, expanding vocabulary.